-In this article, we will discuss integrative medicine modalities for treating SIBO (small intestinal bacterial overgrowth).
+In this article, we will discuss integrative medicine modalities for SIBO treatment (small intestinal bacterial overgrowth).
 To learn more about SIBO symptoms and testing, bookmark this article.

-There are several categories of therapies that we will focus on:
+There are several categories of treatments for SIBO that we will focus on:

 - Prescription antibiotics

 - Antimicrobial herbs